Ed DeChellis: Coaching

-In the 2010-2011 season, DeChellis' Nittany Lions earned a spot in the NCAA tournament, the school's first since 2000-2001.
-The 10th-seeded Lions fell in the opening round to the 7th-seed Temple Owls.
+In the 2010–11 season, DeChellis' Nittany Lions earned a spot in the NCAA tournament, the school's first since 2000–01.
+The 10th-seeded Lions fell in the opening round to the 7th-seeded Temple Owls.

 On May 23, 2011, it was announced that DeChellis would leave Penn State to become the head coach at Navy.
+He announced his retirement on March 19, 2025, after fourteen years with the Midshipmen.
+He ended his tenure at Navy with a school-record 426 games coached which included 196 wins.

 DeChellis holds a bachelor's degree from Penn State University.